vijikarthi/flink-connectors-wiki/batch.md

 ### Event Routing
-Every event written to a Pravega stream has an associated Routing Key.
+Every event written to a Pravega Stream has an associated Routing Key.
 The Routing Key is the basis for event ordering.
-See the [Pravega documentation](http://pravega.io/docs/latest/pravega-concepts/#events) for details.
+See the [Pravega Concepts](http://pravega.io/docs/latest/pravega-concepts/#events) for details.

 To establish the routing key for each event, provide an implementation of `io.pravega.connectors.flink.PravegaEventRouter` when constructing the writer.